Magnushhoie/fuz/README.md

 - Supports markdown and code highlighting
 - File contents are memory mapped for faster results
 - Cleverly ignores large binary files and hidden directories
-- Works well with Obsidian/ Roam like note-taking apps, code and project notes
+- Works well with Obsidian / Roam like note-taking apps, code and project notes

 ## Installation and usage